LCD And PWM Controller Instructions

 For our 6" and 7" cells, you should not run more than 15 amps per cell, or per stack.
 See below for a description of multi-stack cells.
 Our 12" cells can run higher amperages, but are usually not run at over 40 amps and often even less for best efficiency.
 This information is for understanding PWM installation only.
 But note that most people use more amperage than they need for best fuels mileage gains.
 Please see How Much HHO Should I Use? for more information.

-Important Notes For 24 Volt Systems
+Connection Method for 24 Volt Systems

 The controller for the system is built into the display module.
 It is the controller that actually adjusts the current and monitors the activity of the PWM.
 While the system is running, it provides information to the user as to volts, current, frequency, duty cycle and if any errors are present, will display them.